alprofmahmoud/powershell_repo/README.md

-# javascript_repo
+# 1 powershell_repo
-this is special repository of trainning javascript.
+this is special repository of trainning Powershell